Recommendations

 Ambrose the kitten renames himself Butch and runs away from home with plans to become a robber.
 His first intended victim, though, is a real robber: Dirty Bill, a dog.
 Dirty Bill asks Ambrose/Butch if he's pulled off any big jobs, and he tells of the stagecoach robbery we saw him enacting with dolls and toys at the beginning of the movie, without, of course, mentioning that it was all playacting.
 Bill asks him about the loot, and Butch brings out a bag of cookies.
 Bill won't accept that answer, and comes after Ambrose, scaring him right into the bath he earlier avoided.

-The influence of David Hand in The Robber Kitten can be felt in the way modern Family films handle cult status.
+The influence of David Hand in The Robber Kitten can be felt in the way modern Animation films handle cult status.
 From the specific lighting choices to the pacing, this 1935 release set a high bar for atmospheric immersion.

 View Details